PhilMele/M4Project/README.md

-Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home user cannot enter parking if car registration is not populated + userprofile as a whole Add back button to all pages
+Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home user cannot enter parking if car registration is not populated + userprofile as a whole Add back button to all pages create filtr that only shows activated parkings to user create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0.

 # colour palette